-When it comes to long-term affairs there is not only love and bonding there is also a sense of belonging, a habit of being together.
+When it comes to long-term affairs, there is not only love and bonding, there is also a sense of belonging and a habit of being together.
 The affair becomes a part and parcel of their life, something without which they feel a sense of emptiness.
 That’s why it’s so hard to end it.

-Society was polygamous at one time but gradually to make things more organized and to make inheritance of property easier monogamy was advocated.
-But basically, human beings can be polygamous and love two people at the same time.
+Society was polygamous at one time but gradually, to make things more organized and to make inheritance of property easier, monogamy was advocated.
+But basically, human beings can be polyamorous and love more than one person at the same time.

-Affairs start when two people feel an attraction towards each other when they feel that the other person will be able to fulfill what is lacking in the marriage and when they are ready to cross the social boundaries to be with each other.
+Affairs start when two people feel an attraction toward each other, when they feel that the other person will be able to fulfill what is lacking in the marriage, and when they are ready to cross social boundaries to be with each other.